rmsrosa/rode_convergence_euler/docs/src/examples/10-risk.md

 end
 ````

-The time interval
+The time interval:

 ````@example 10-risk
 t0, tf = 0.0, 3.0
 ````

-The law for the initial condition
+The law for the initial condition:

 ````@example 10-risk
 x0 = 1.0
 x0law = Dirac(x0)
 ````

-The Ornstein-Uhlenbeck, geometric Brownian motion, and compound Poisson processes for the noise term
+The Ornstein-Uhlenbeck, geometric Brownian motion, and compound Poisson processes for the noise term:

 ````@example 10-risk
 O0 = 0.0